Business Administration Major

 The honors thesis is a reflection of the student's special interests.
 Its acceptance, dependent upon an appropriate mixture of research and analysis, relies upon the judgment of his or her director of studies.
 It is expected that this major paper will constitute work of the highest quality in investigating a problem of concern to both scholars and practitioners.
 Although an intensive study of relevant theoretical and research literatures is the underpinning of the thesis, students are encouraged to augment this scholarly base with field data whenever possible.

 Students throughout the program earn letter grades consistent with the University grading system and are expected to maintain a GPA of 3.5 or higher.
 In addition to letter grades, tutors complete narrative evaluations of the student's work each semester addressing both the student's academic standing and academic attitude.

 Transfer opportunities are limited.
 Students are admitted typically as freshmen.
-The priority deadline is November 15th.
 Interested students are urged to contact the HTC office for guidance.

 Opportunities Upon Graduation

 Most students graduating from the program go directly into business careers in their chosen field.
 Many students subsequently pursue an M.B.A. or other master's degree.
 We have also had students pursue law degrees, medical degrees, or doctorates.